-The first step to effect a leave of absence is for the student to arrange an appointment to meet with his or her academic adviser or program director, who will then assist the student with the process.
+The first step to effect a leave of absence is for the student to arrange an appointment to meet with his or her program director, who will then assist the student with the process.

 Additional information about re-entry and readmission is found in the Hart eCenter Graduate Programs Policies and Procedures section of this catalog.